katysill/flood-detection/README.md

 explorations_unsupervised_ML_kmeans_gmm_beira.ipynb

 All outputs are the same as those described above for the final workflow.
 Outputs are placed in an /../explorations_outputs/ directory.

-# Development Environment
-The notebooks were developed using Python 3.7.1 on a Windows system

 # References
 - Cloud to Street.
 Urban Flood Mapping Using Very-High Resolution Satellite Imagery.
 Available at: https://abidjan.cloudtostreet.info/info